 I am currently a NASA Hubble Postdoctoral Fellow at the Observatories of the Carnegie Institute for Science.
 I also hold a Research Associate position in the Dunlap Institute at the University of Toronto.
+I will join the faculty in the Department of Astronomy and Astrophysics at the University of Toronto in Sept 2018.

 I am interested in understanding the evolution, influence, and ultimate fate of massive stars.
 In particular, I use ground and spaced-based telescopes to study supernova explosions and other exotic transients, as well as populations of massive stars in nearby galaxies.